Global Missions

 Matthew 28:19

-At Gibbsville Church, we support a wide range of programs and long-term missionaries!
+At Gibbsville Church, we strive to fulfill the Great Commission by supporting Global Missions.
 Continue reading to learn about the individuals and organizations we support - people who have dedicated their lives to preaching the good news of Jesus Christ and been sent into key locations around the world.
 Prayer is another vital way we support their families and work.
 Scroll down to learn more about them, their families, and how to get in touch!

 Missionaries We Support